marinamorolopez/SNPs-t3chfest26/README.md

 ## Usage
 Run the script and select:
-1. The reference DNA sequence.
+1. The reference DNA sequence
-2. The patient's DNA sequence.
+2. The patient's DNA sequence

 The program compares both sequences and generates:
 - A list of detected SNPs
 - A summary of their predicted effects